Prince Edward, Duke of Edinburgh: Early life and education

-Edward was born at 8:20 pm on 10 March 1964 at Buckingham Palace, London, as the third son and the fourth and youngest child of Queen Elizabeth II and Prince Philip, Duke of Edinburgh.
-He is the most recent child to be born to a reigning British monarch.
-His birth was the only one witnessed by his father.
-He was baptised on 2 May 1964 in the private chapel at Windsor Castle.
+Edward was born at 8:20 pm on 10 March 1964 at Buckingham Palace, London, the third son and the fourth and youngest child of Queen Elizabeth II and Prince Philip, Duke of Edinburgh.
+He was the most recent child born to a reigning British monarch, and his was the only one of their children whose birth was witnessed by his father.
+Edward was baptised on 2 May in the private chapel at Windsor Castle.

-As with his three elder siblings, Charles, Anne, and Andrew, a governess was appointed to look after Edward and was responsible for his early education at Buckingham Palace before he attended Collingham College, Kensington (then known as Gibbs School).
-In September 1972, he joined Heatherdown School, near Ascot in Berkshire.
-Later, as his father and elder brothers had done before him, he moved to Gordonstoun in northern Scotland, where he was appointed head boy in his last term.
-Edward obtained a C-grade in English and two D-grades in history and politics at A-level, and after leaving school spent a gap year abroad, working as a house tutor and junior master for two terms at the Wanganui Collegiate School in New Zealand.
+As with his three elder siblings, Charles, Anne, and Andrew, a governess oversaw his early education at Buckingham Palace before he attended Collingham College in Kensington, then known as Gibbs School.
+In September 1972, Edward entered Heatherdown School, near Ascot in Berkshire.
+Following family tradition, he later moved to Gordonstoun in northern Scotland, where he was appointed head boy in his final term.
+At A-level, Edward obtained a C in English and two Ds in history and politics, and subsequently spent a gap year abroad, working for two terms as a house tutor and junior master at Wanganui Collegiate School in New Zealand.

-Upon his return to the United Kingdom, Edward studied at Jesus College, Cambridge, where he read history.
-His admission to the university despite poor A-Level results caused some comment.
-Edward graduated in 1986 with a Bachelor of Arts degree (Lower Second Hons).
+On returning to the United Kingdom, Edward read history at Jesus College, Cambridge.
+His admission, despite modest A-Level results, attracted some comment at the time.
+He graduated in 1986 with a Bachelor of Arts degree (Lower Second Hons).

 Post-university

 Royal Marines

-After graduating in 1986, Edward joined the Royal Marines, who had reportedly sponsored his tuition at Cambridge on condition of future service.
-He had signed up to join the Royal Marines in September 1983.
-In January 1987, he dropped out of the commando course having completed one-third of the 12-month training.
-Media reported that Prince Philip, who was the Captain General Royal Marines, was displeased, but Prince Edward later said that his father had not put undue pressure on him to change his mind.
-Others stated that Philip was the most sympathetic family member toward his son's decision.
-Buckingham Palace said that Edward's decision came after "much consideration" and that he was leaving with great regret "but has concluded that he does not wish to make the service his long-term career".
+After graduating in 1986, Edward joined the Royal Marines, who had reportedly sponsored his tuition at Cambridge on the understanding that he would undertake future service.
+He had originally signed up in 1983.
+In January 1987, he withdrew from the commando course after completing one-third of the 12‑month training.
+Media reports suggested that Prince Philip, then Captain General Royal Marines, was displeased, but Edward later stated that his father had not put undue pressure on him to reconsider and had supported his decision.
+Others noted that Philip was, in fact, the most sympathetic family member toward his son's decision.
+Buckingham Palace said that Edward's choice followed "much consideration" and that he was leaving with great regret, "but has concluded that he does not wish to make the service his long‑term career".